webmastersmith/WGU_Cloud_Computing/D320_Managing_Cloud_Security/CCSP.md

 - **SOC Report (Service Organization Reports)**
   - Cloud providers hire third-parties to audit infrastructure.
 The results are published as SOC reports.
   - SOC was created by the **AICPA** and part of **SSSAE** reporting format.
-  - Audit ensures compliance with the **Sarbanes-Oxley Act (SOX -govern publicly traded corporations)**.
+  - Audit ensures compliance with the **Sarbanes-Oxley Act (SOX -governs publicly traded corporations)**.
 - **SOC Report Types**
   - **SOC 1**
     - Strictly for **auditing** the **financial reporting** instruments of a corporation.